Running And Blood Pressure: Why You Should Run If You Have High BP

 Sometimes, even despite medication, the blood pressure levels remain above the 140/90 mm Hg mark.
 This is called resistant hypertension.
 So what can be done in such a situation to bring it down?

 A recent study offers great insight.
-Fifty subjects with resistant hypertension were divided into two groups.
+In it, 50 subjects with resistant hypertension were divided into 2 groups.
 One participated in 8–12 weeks of a treadmill exercise program, while the other didn’t.
 Blood pressure was monitored round the clock.
-The arterial compliance or elasticity of the arteries, that is, how much they could stretch, relative to the size of the body was measured.
+The arterial compliance or elasticity of the arteries, that is, how much they could stretch, relative to the size of the body, was measured.
 They also measured the cardiac index, that is the amount of blood the left ventricle could release per minute into the circulatory system, which is responsible for carrying blood back and forth between the body and the heart.
 Though no change was seen in arterial compliance and cardiac index, the other findings were pleasantly surprising.

 It was observed that regular exercise not only reduced the hike in blood pressure that exertion usually brings about, but it also increased physical performance by increasing the maximal intake of oxygen.
 What’s more, it even worked on patients with low response to medical treatment.
 It’s a win-win!4